Malaysian Siamese: Religion

 The Malaysian Siamese predominantly profess Buddhism and the predominant form of Buddhism is Theravāda Buddhism which is centred in their place of worship called Wat.
 The Malaysian Siamese's lives are closely tied to their temples (Wat).
 Monks have a significant role in strengthening communities and encouraging villagers to participate in traditional Buddhist ceremonies and rituals on important religious days like (Uposatha Days, Magha Puja, Visakha Puja, Buddhist Lent (Vassa), and End of Buddhist Lent (Kathina)) to preserve the Siamese-Buddhist cultural identity.
 Most of them settled around temples and consider them as centers for holding religious ceremonies, cultural and social activities.

-There also exists a small Thai-speaking Muslim minority called Samsam.
-However, the government has identified them under the Bumiputera (specifically Malay) category and most of them have already assimilated into the Malay populace, no longer identifying as Siamese.
+There also exist a small Thai-speaking Muslim minority called Samsam.
+The government has put them in the Bumiputera (specifically Malay) category and most have already assimilated into the Malay populace, no longer identifying as Siamese.